rjspencer/docs/theming.md

     accepted values are two words in any order, separated by a space: `top`, `bottom`, `left`, `right`

-### SB Nav Color Scheme
+### SB Nav Color
-When submitting a theme, you can select a default color scheme that you feel best matches and fits in.
+When submitting a theme, you can select a default color (in HEX value format) that you feel best matches and fits in.
 Users have the option to override this in their account's theme management section.

 # Example Theme
 Here's a boilerplate theme to kickstart your development.
 [View these files on GitHub](https://github.com/stagebloc/docs/tree/master/boilerplate_theme).